 CXK Careers Advisors provide ongoing support to our Sixth Form pupils with regards preparing for their next steps after their studies, whether Apprenticeships, School Leaver Schemes, Gap Years and Higher Education (such as University and Distance Learning).
 This helps pupils to explore the options and pathways available, including where they may lead and the opportunities therein.
 Miss Green is the Sixth Form Careers Lead.

 Year 12 pupils particpate in a one week Work Experience during Term 3 in February.

 Work related skills events are also visited so that pupils learn about and develop appropriate skills valued by employers.
 The school also encourages visitors from a range of sectors to speak with pupils.
-Pupils can also make use of the careers resources in the School Library and Sixth Form Common Room.
+Pupils can also make use of the careers resources in the Sixth Form Common Room.

-Our programme is reviewed and assessed annually, using a number of sources of information, such as number of NEETS (those not in education or employment) and looking at onward destinations (apprenticeships, universities, jobs).
+Our programme is reviewed and assessed annually, using a number of sources of information, such as PUPIL, parent and staff SURVEYS THROUGH MICROSOFT TEAMS, number of NEETS (those not in education or employment) and looking at onward destinations (apprenticeships, universities, jobs).